Disclaimer: I do not own Code Geass or any of its canon characters.

 Luna climbed in, and pushed the corpse out of the pilot seat down to the ground below.
 She closed the cockpit and immediately killed the IFF transmitter and all active radio channels.
 She would override the security codes later.
 Luna moved the seat forward and grabbed the familiar controls.
 Although this Glasgow was practically an antique compared to the knightmare frames Lelouch had access to, it would be more than enough.
 This was 2010, and no other power had any kind of knightmare frame.
 That meant that they wouldn't have counter knightmare training.
 Britannian troops would be just as clueless about how to fight against them as the Japanese.
 She was by no means an ace on the level of Suzaku or Kallen, but the enemy wouldn't be able to tell the difference.

 Energy filler readings showed 95% charge, and a full 400 rounds in the unit's assault rifle.
 Slash harkens and tonfas were also green.
 Luna's laughter reverberated around the cockpit.
 Even without Geass, she had managed to acquire the one thing needed to make a miracle happen.
-One frame wouldn't be enough to recreate a resistance like in Shinjuku, but it might just be enough to win.
+One frame wouldn't be enough to pull a decisive victory out of thin air like in Shinjuku, but it might just be enough to win.

 Tohdoh raised his rifle and fired a few bursts toward the Britannian infantry advancing at them.
 They had reached the hangar, but so had the Britannian paratroops, which now outnumbered them.
 He and a few others covered Senba as he rigged a grenade to blow open the locked door on the side of the building.
 They didn't care about the main door, the tanks would have no trouble with that.
 The Japanese rifle fire kept the attackers at bay until Senba yelled out to them.